learning-zone/javascript-basics/README.md

 <br/>

-## Q. What are various operators supported by javascript?
+## Q 4.1.
+What are various operators supported by javascript?

 An operator is capable of manipulating(mathematical and logical computations) a certain value or operand.
 There are various operators supported by JavaScript as below,